carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 }
 ```

+**Open question:** We may want to support refinement of other items as well,
+such as methods.
+This would be part of matching the features of C++ `class`
+inheritance.

+#### Diamond dependency issue

-**Diamond dependency issue:** Since types can implement interfaces at most once,
+Since types can implement interfaces at most once, we need to specify what
-we need to specify what happens in when a type implements interfaces `D1` and
-`D2` both of which extend `B`.
+happens in when a type implements interfaces `D1` and `D2` both of which extend
+`B`.

 ```
 interface B {